frandiox/server-components-demo/README.md

-# React Server Components Demo
+# React Server Components Demo (Vite version)

+> This is a modified version of the original demo that works with Vite -- **HIGHLY EXPERIMENTAL**

 * [What is this?](#what-is-this)
 * [When will I be able to use this?](#when-will-i-be-able-to-use-this)